agro23/SuperGalacticAgeCalculator/README.md

 ## Methodology

-* I began by thoroughly thinking out what the project was actually asking me to do.
-I then spec'd it out with the smallest possible chunks I could to make testing super granular. *****
+I began by thoroughly thinking out what the project was actually asking me to do.
+I then spec'd it out with the smallest possible chunks I could to make testing super granular.
+The application acquires the user's birthdate, gender, and a planet of their choice.
+Then it calculates their age in their chosen planet's days, their life expectancy here on Earth (using the "Period Life Table, 2014" from the US Social Security Administration), and how many years they have lived past the their life expectancy--if they have done so.
+NOTE: I plan to disallow dates that are past the current date the application is run.

 ## Technologies Used